 Credit risk is the risk of financial loss resulting from the failure of a borrower or counterparty to honour its financial or contractual obligations to the Credit Union.
 Credit risk primarily arises from member loans receivable, investments in debt securities, and the Credit Union's lending activities.

-Overall monitoring and processes will change as deemed necessary in response to the on-going economic impact of COVID-19.
-This has and will include changes to the current processes to ensure that the overall portfolio is secured and the Credit Union will continue to support the members and find their optimal credit solutions.
-The stages of expected credit loss within the loan portfolio, if affected by COVID-19, will be adjusted as necessary as we progress through the pandemic.
+Overall monitoring and processes will change as deemed necessary in response to the ongoing economic impact of COVID-19, the rapid changes in interest rates and high inflation environment.
+This has and will continue to include changes to the existing processes to ensure the overall portfolio is secured and that the Credit Union continues to support members find their optimal credit solutions.